Miami-Dade County Public Schools to allow high school, middle school students to opt-out of mask mandate

 “High school and middle school students in traditional middle schools, as well as employees in those schools and non-school sites, will be able to opt-out of wearing facial coverings,” the district said in a press release.

+“On the basis of significantly improved health conditions, not only in our community but also in our schools,” said Carvalho.

-The district cites recent COVID-related metrics that allowed for the relaxation of the protocols.
+The district cites recent COVID-related metrics that allowed for the relaxation of the protocols, in particular the number of cases in the community per 100,000 residents.

+“That metric was reduced to 71.9 cases per 100,000,” said Carvalho.
+“Our commitment was that this metric would need to be stable below 100 per 100,000 for two consecutive weeks.
+As of this weekend, we have fully met this last criteria.”

+The school district has also been monitoring declining hospitalizations and an increase in vaccinations in addition to low case counts within Miami-Dade schools.

 M-DCPS mentioned that while they are relaxing guidelines, the CDC continues to recommend universal masking in schools, regardless of vaccination status.